Rhombus Area Calculator

 Multiple units supported.

 A rhombus has four equal sides.
 Every rhombus is a parallelogram, but not every parallelogram is a rhombus.
-The diagonals of a rhombus always meet at 90° and bisect each other — a useful identifier when you’re trying to figure out what shape you’re looking at.
+Its diagonals always meet at 90° and always bisect each other, which is the quickest way to identify one: measure both diagonals, check they cross at their midpoints, and check the angle.

 Area from the two diagonals d₁ and d₂: